in-op/SystemExtensions/README.md

 with a given value type instance, new instances of a class, or the return value of a `Func<T>`.
-The examples given below are for
+Examples are given with
 2D arrays, but be aware they
-are overloaded for anywhere
-from 1-5 dimensions.
+are overloaded to support anywhere from 1-5 dimensions.
 ```c#
 JaggedArray.Create<T>(int x, int y)